TheOriginalHotshot/iOS-App-Archive/README.md

 - Website link: https://theoriginalhotshot.github.io/iOS-App-Archive/
 - Archive link: https://archive.org/details/@legacyios_archive

-> None of the appss are hosted on the site, only the app icons are.
+> None of the apps are hosted on the site, only the app icons are.